skip to Main Content

 NihonGO!
 PRESENTATION FEST

-NEW!
-Poster is available for download
+Poster is available for download (TBC)

-This is a new contest by The Japan Foundation, Sydney that gives Japanese language users in Australia the opportunity to present their messages by using Japanese.
+This is a contest by The Japan Foundation, Sydney that gives Japanese language users in Australia the opportunity to present their messages by using Japanese.

 Presentation skills are indispensable for people with different ideas to exchange opinions and thoughts to understand each other.
 Especially in today’s world with advanced technologies, it has become common to use images and videos as well as words to convey messages.
 By communicating in this way, you can cross language barriers and reach a wider audience for mutual understanding in the world.